openhab/openhabian/docs/openhabian.md

 ### Raspberry Pi

 **Flash, plug, wait, enjoy:**
-The provided *image* is based on the [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian) system.
+The provided image is based on the [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian) standard system.
 On first boot the system will set up openHAB and the mentioned settings and tools.
 All packages will be downloaded in their newest version and configured to work without further modifications.
 The whole process will take a few minutes, then openHAB and all other needed tools to get started will be ready to use without further configuration steps.